Generated regional New York river scene for Delaware River, West Branch planning; not an exact location photo

 Important DEC rule boundary context for technical trout fishing.

-Hale Eddy gauge corridor
+Hale Eddy gauge area

 Primary flow reference and common planning anchor.